 The primary goal of treatment is to minimize loss of vision by reducing pressure in the eye.

 Once started, therapy generally continues for the rest of the patient's life.
 Eye drops and pills to relieve pressure are the most common early treatment for glaucoma.
 Some cause the eye to produce less fluid while others lower pressure by helping drain fluid from the eye.

 Surgical and Other Procedures

 While glaucoma surgery may save remaining vision, it does not improve sight.

 - Laser surgery -- makes 50 to 100 evenly spaced burns that stretch the drainage holes in the eye, allowing fluid to drain more efficiently.

 - Conventional surgery -- creates a new channel for fluid to drain from the eye.

 Complementary and Alternative Therapies

 A comprehensive treatment plan for glaucoma may include a range of complementary and alternative therapies (CAM).
 However, only a qualified ophthalmologist should treat glaucoma.
-Use alternative medicine as support for a healthy body, nor a substitution for conventional medicine.
+Use alternative medicine as support for a healthy body, not as a substitution for conventional medicine.
 You should tell all of your health care providers about any CAM therapies you are considering.